sjackman/abyss-activity/README.md

 	sudo apt-get install abyss bwa samtools tabix

-Install snpEff using the instructions above for Mac OS X.
+Install IGV and snpEff using the instructions above for Mac OS X.

 Set up the environment
 ----------------------